Pathologists' assistant: Education and certification

 Pathologists' assistants have been employed in pathology labs for over 40 years.
 Formal training programs slowly appeared (there were four nationwide in the late 1990s).
 NAACLS began accrediting PathA programs in the late 1990s, and then programs slowly continued their transitions from bachelor's to master's programs as their number increased.
 Prior to ASCP certification, which came about in 2005, the AAPA had a fellowship status that program trained pathologists' assistants or on-the-job trained (OJT) pathologists' assistants (who could do specific coursework and three years of active employment) could join only based on passing a rigorous exam that parallels the current ASCP certification exam.
 The OJT route was eliminated at the end of 2007.
 The professional association uniting PAs is the American Association of Pathologists' Assistants.
 Part of their duties as an association is to provide continuing medical education credits (CME) in order to keep members current on advances and procedures in the field that must be completed every three years in order to maintain ASCP certification.

-In Popular Culture
+In popular culture

-The 2020 novel The Grave Below features a Pathologists’ Assistant as a prominent character.
+The 2020 novel The Grave Below features a pathologists' assistant as a prominent character.